r-pankevicius/HamiltonianCycleProgram/README.md

 Original source code is preserved at [original](./tree/original) branch.

-The license/terms of use is in file [LICENSE.html](./LICENSE.html).
+The license/terms of use is in file [LICENSE.html](./LICENSE.html) or see it [on Web](https://webdocs.cs.ualberta.ca/~joe/Theses/HCarchive/conditions.html).

 # Compiling
 On Linux: